 In late autumn and winter our resident breeding population is supplemented by the arrival of millions of starlings from the continent.
 Some as far away as Eastern Europe: Poland; Russia; and the Czech Republic.

-These birds begin to arrive in late September, with numbers peaking in October and early November.
+These birds begin to arrive in late October, with numbers peaking by mid-December.

-The starlings should continue to carry out their daily ritual until the early spring, when the winter visitors will begin their journey back to their summer breeding grounds.
-Until then, you can enjoy watching them from the Delta Hide around 30 minutes before dusk - see map below for directions.
+The starlings should continue to carry out their daily ritual until late Jan/early Feb, when the winter visitors will begin their journey back to their summer breeding grounds.
+Until then, you can enjoy watching them from the Delta around 30 minutes before dusk - see map below for directions.